brentley/ecsworkshop/content/secrets/12-walkthrough-step-09/cdk.md

 hidden: true
 ---

-Within a CDK application, you can pull in secure secret parameters via the `aws-cdk/aws-ssm` library.
+Within a CDK application, you can pull both plaintext and secure secret parameters via the `aws-cdk/aws-ssm` library.

-First, add the `aws-ssm` library to the CDK project
+First, add the `aws-ssm` library to the CDK project.

 ```bash
 npm install @aws-cdk/aws-ssm